Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Results and discussion

 To further observe the effect of decoupling, the droplet was trapped and moved away from the gold nanoparticle cluster, and the WGM spectra of the isolated droplet were collected, shown by the blue colour in Figure 3.
 The fluorescence intensity of WGM modes in the case of after coupling has a slightly lower intensity compared to the WGM spectra before coupling.
 It is shown that the peak intensity of the modes decreases compared with the modes before coupling.
 However, due to continuous trapping and parking of droplets at suitable pump powers available for these experiments, degradation of the dye gain medium was observed.
+To confirm the decrease in fluorescence intensity after decoupling is due to dye photobleaching because of prolonged irradiation by optical tweezers, not because of the mechanical deformation of the droplet.
+We have performed a controlled experiment in which dye-doped LC droplets were trapped by optical tweezers for the same duration as the coupling–decoupling experiments without the gold nanoparticle cluster.
+WGM spectra were collected at different times, and obtained overlapping WGM modes, confirming no change in droplet size, while a gradual decrease in fluorescence intensity was observed, as shown in supplementry information S11.
+This indicates that the observed fluorescence decay arises mainly from the thermal effects of laser irradiation rather than mechanical disturbance from the tweezers.
+We further have verified photobleaching behavior of dye for different droplets shown in supplementary information S12.
 A 532 nm laser gives good trapping capability and overlaps with the absorption peak of Nile blue dye and thus causes photobleaching.\cite{jana2021impurity}